Once more, I am participating in A Chronic Voice’s monthly linkup.

 This year is the 50th anniversary of the Stonewall riots.

 The term bisexual didn’t really exist.
 Freud at one point talked about the idea of people having the potential to be attracted to either sex before they committed to one or the other.
-The ‘Kinsey scale‘ in the 1940’s discussed how while some people were heterosexual, and others were homosexual, there was a definite percentage of the population who were attracted to ‘both’ sexes (male and female).
+The “Kinsey scale” in the late 1940s discussed how while some people were heterosexual, and others were homosexual, there was a definite percentage of the population who were attracted to “both” sexes (male and female).

 Later, the Klein grid(http://www.americaninstituteofbisexuality.org/thekleingrid) was suggested, which recognized that time is also a factor in relationships.

-For example, monogamous bi people definitely exist, so while they usually appear to be either straight or gay(depending on the gender/gender presentation of themselves and their partner), their next partner can easily have a different gender identity.
+For example, monogamous bi people definitely exist, so while they usually appear to be either straight or gay(depending on their partner’s gender/gender presentation), their next partner can easily have a different gender identity.

 Klein also discussed how people spend time in both gay and straight spaces(the concept of bi space didn’t exist, and is still rare).